dmuth/twitter-sentiment-analysis/README.md

 - `pip install -r ./requirements.txt` (Run <a href="https://virtualenv.pypa.io/en/stable/">Virtualenv</a> first if you want...)
 - Make sure you have <a href="https://aws.amazon.com/cli/">AWS CLI</a> installed and ran `aws configure` to enter your AWS credentials.
+   - Access to a single S3 bucket and AWS Comprehend will be required
+   - Note that if you create a policy for your IAM credentials (as you should!), the ARN in the Resource array must end in `/*`.
+Exammple: `arn:aws:s3:::tweets/*`.
+There is a byg in the policy generator where this won't happen and your backups will fail.
+Be careful
 - Run `0-get-twitter-credentials` on your machine.
 It will open a web browser where you can create a Twitter app (if necessary), and the script will prompt you for all the credentials to enter.
 Then it will write `config.ini` with the credentials.
 - Run `1-fetch-tweets` to fetch tweets and write them to `tweets.db`.
 - Run `2-analyze-sentiment` to analyze the downloadeded tweets.